-Under Italian law, an individual may work either as an employee in a position of "subordination" or as an independent contractor (ie "self-employed") under the terms of a service agreement.
+Under Italian law, an individual may work either as an employee in a position of "subordination" or as an independent contractor (ie "self-employed") on the terms of a service agreement.

 In this booklet, only the general principles governing the employment relationship with employees will be described.
-Nevertheless, employers should be aware that it is very common for self-employed individuals holding a service agreement with a company, to claim that they are employees of that company and to succeed in such claims with relative ease.
-Consequently, the employer could be ordered to pay the Social Security contributions due at that time calculated from the beginning of the relationship (ie from the execution of the service agreement), over and above any administrative sanctions.
-The employer could also be ordered to make an accrual severance payment, known as a TFR (see below) with effect from the beginning of the subordination (employment) relationship.
+Nevertheless, employers should be aware that it is very common for self-employed individuals having a service agreement with a company, to claim that they are employees of that company and to succeed in such claims with relative ease.
+As a consequence, the employer could be ordered to pay the social security contributions due at that time calculated from the beginning of the relationship (ie from the execution of the service agreement), over and above any administrative sanctions.
+Moreover, the employer could be ordered to make an accrual severance payment, known as a TFR (see below) with effect from the beginning of the subordination (employment) relationship.

-Under the Italian civil code, the employee and the employer are subject to the following duties during an employment relationship.
+Under the Italian civil code, the employee and the employer are subject to the following duties during an employment relationship: